genesis-community/bosh-genesis-kit/MANUAL.md

 # History

+Version 1.6.0 is based on changes up to v9.5.0 of the cf-deployment release

 Version 1.5.0 completely removes usage of consul, instead relying on BOSH DNS.

 Version 1.0.0 was the first version to support Genesis 2.6 hooks